jennydang61/Mortgage-calculator/README.md

 # Mortgage calculator
-Using an MVC design, I've created a mortgage calculator that calculates and displays monthly payments, interest and amortization based on user inputs.
+I've created a mortgage calculator that calculates and displays monthly payments, interest and amortization based on user inputs.

 How to use the mortgage calculator
 1. Open the terminal or command prompt and go to the directory where the source code files (the source code should be in a folder called mortgageCalculator) are located (example: cd Desktop)